Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 Maybe it will amount to a few lines of code that check for the KVAShadow flag and restore usermode's cr3 if needed, but I don't know.
 If anyone wants to make this shellcode KPTI-friendly it will be awesome.

 Finally, on a bit more personal note - technically figuring it all out and testing took about 6-8 hours.
-Writing it down for this post took maybe 10 fucking hours.
+Writing it down for this post also took about 6 fucking hours.
 Why??!?
 Pretty frustrating.
 <br/>

 ## Reference list